SimonBFink/Comparing_Beatles_Masters/README.md

 This project will compare the loudness of the two versions of "Strawberry Fields Forever" by looking at the amplitude of the audio files.

+There is also an Addendum at the end of the project that explores the famous "splice point" of the song.
+The original mix of the song combinbined two different recordings of it played in different keys and tempos.
+Here I explore whether we can see evidence of the difference between the two recordings using a spectrogram.

 THE DATA
 The data we'll import includes two .wav audio files.